 Kumano Kodo Nakahechi Day 3: Yunomine - Kawayu

-There are three pilgrimage routes in the Hongu area, and since I completed one yesterday, I aimed to finish the other two.
-The Dainichi-goe trail from Yunomine Onsen to Hongu took just over an hour, giving me time to explore before catching a bus to Hosshinmon-oji.
-I stopped by a small souvenir shop, where the owner, also a dual pilgrim, shared his experiences.
-He gifted me a wooden block with the three-legged crow and Camino shell, wishing me a safe journey and "Buen Camino."
+There are three pilgrimage routes in the Hongu area.
+Since I completed one yesterday, I planned to finish the other two: Dainichi-goe and Akagi-goe.
+The Dainichi-goe trail from Yunomine to Hongu took just over an hour, mostly downhill.
+Since it was short, I had time before the bus, I explored Hongu.
+I stopped by a souvenir shop near the shrine, where the owner—also a dual pilgrim—shared stories and gave me a wooden block with a three-legged crow and Camino shell for good luck.
+Wishing me a “Buen Camino” I headed towards the bus stop.

-Next, I took the bus to Hosshinmon-oji and hiked the Akagi-goe trail.
-Though less maintained, it was still enjoyable.
-I returned to Yunomine Onsen just in time for the bus to Kawayu Onsen.
-I checked into my accommodation and enjoyed the private onsen and the town’s famous river onsen.
+Next, I took a bus to Hosshinmon-oji and hiked the Akagi-goe trail.
+It was less maintained and rocky in parts, but still enjoyable.
+I didn’t see anyone else on either trail.
+I made it back to Yunomine just in time for the bus to Kawayu Onsen.

 Route Detail